rajat-kumar-thakur/ScholarSynth/README.md

 ---

-Built with ❤️ using LangGraph, Gemini, FastAPI, and React
+Built with ❤️ using LangGraph, Gemini, FastAPI, and Reacrt ❤️.